 There you have it.
 And as an added bonus, with proper skin care, less work will be required during the approach of the warmer months when we start to wear less clothing.
 Win-win!

-If you would like suggestions for products that will keep skin looking and feeling beautiful, of course, I recommend LimeLight by Alcone’s all-natural skin care.
+If you would like suggestions for products that will help you keep your skin looking and feeling its best, one of the top brands I recommend is LimeLife by Alcone.
+Check out our all-natural skin care.
 Forty Cure Cream, Cream of the Crop and Bamboo Renew are a few of my favorites.
-If you suffer from skin ailments such as eczema, One Drop Wonder would be perfect to try.
-Click here for details.
+If you suffer from skin ailments such as eczema, try mixing a little One Drop Wonder in your moisturizer.